NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Creating-a-Package.md

-#Creating a Package
+# Creating a Package

 <div class="block-callout-info">
     <strong>Note</strong><br>
     This topic is intended to be a reference for the process of creating a package.
 For a focused walkthrough example, refer to the <a href="/ndocs/quickstart/create-and-publish-a-package">Create and Publish a Package Quickstart</a>.

+    Additionally, this topic applies to all project types other than .NET Core projects using Visual Studio 2017 and NuGet 4.0+.
+In these cases,
 </div>

 No matter what your package does or what code it contains, NuGet is how you package that functionality into a component that can be shared with and used by any number of other developers.

 The process of creating a package always begins with creating a `.nuspec` package manifest file that describes your package contents.
 This manifest drives the creation of the package as well as its usage when installed into a project.

 This topic covers the most common steps involved in package creation: